-Combined with rapidly-changing consumer behavior — such as the move to mobile-first connections and the desire for seamless customer service across multiple channels — experience becomes the defining factor in site success.
+Combined with rapidly-changing consumer behavior — such as the move to mobile-first connections and the desire for seamless customer service across multiple channels — the experience becomes the defining factor in site success.

 Put simply?
-If you want to make more sales and increase customer loyalty, you need a UX strategy.
+If you want to make more sales and increase customer loyalty, you need a strong UX strategy.